bulum.utils.datetime_functions module

 - Parameters:

-values (list[str]) – List of date strings in any supported format.
+values (pd.Index or list[str]) – Date strings in any supported format.

 - Returns: